 The only downfall to these apps is you may find yourself managing several apps depending on how many stores you regularly shop with.
 I actually had to upgrade my phone to accommodate all of the retailer apps I used.

-The second type of retail app are those that allow you to shop from them or those that allow in-app purchasing.
+The second type of retail app is those that allow you to shop from them or those that allow in-app purchasing.

 Download the app for any retailer you use before you purchase anything online.
 Often, if it is your first time using the app, you will receive a great discount on your purchase just for giving it a try.
 Even if you don’t love shopping from your phone or tablet it’s well worth your time because the discount is usually much higher than any other discount code you will find otherwise.